A

 Characterized by friendly goodwill; peaceable.
 (MW)

 Of relations between people: Having a spirit of friendliness; without serious disagreement or rancor.
-(Google)
+(NOA)

 amicably (adverb)